-Taxes on Cryptocurrency in Canada
+Taxes on Crypto in Canada

-Income Tax
+Crypto Income Tax Canada

-Capital Gains Tax
+Capital Gains Tax on Crypto in Canada

 Usually, taxpayers pay capital gains taxes on profits from the sale of assets and property.
-The profit is the difference between the sale price and cost of acquisition.
-Capital gains taxes also apply to property sales, equities, commodities, and other assets, including cryptocurrency.
+The profit is the difference between the sale price and the cost of acquisition.
+Capital gains taxes can also apply to property sales, equities, commodities, and other assets, including cryptocurrency.

 Importantly, capital gains taxes only apply to half of the profit earned from the sale.
 In addition, capital losses (i.e., you lost money on the sale of a different asset) can be claimed against capital gains, further reducing your tax bill.
+This also applies to crypto gains tax in Canada.

-How the CRA Tracks Crypto
+How the CRA Tracks Cryptocurrency Tax in Canada

 In its efforts to enforce Canadian tax laws on cryptocurrency, the CRA has developed a number of tools it can use to track cryptocurrency.
 All money service businesses are now required to report transactions of $10,000 and greater to the CRA.
 This includes crypto transactions, such as those done on crypto exchanges.
 The CRA has also compelled some crypto wallet companies to provide customer information on high-value accounts.
 Finally, the CRA also works with a number of exchanges to obtain information about crypto transactions.